© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Offa's Dyke: section known as Buttington Tump, 100m west of Buttington Lodge is a scheduled monument protected by Historic England under reference 1020642.
 View the official record →

-Offa's Dyke is a linear earthwork that forms part of the longer defensive frontier constructed between England and Wales during the late eighth century under King Offa of Mercia.
+Offa's Dyke is a large linear earthwork that extends across the Wales-England border and dates primarily to the eighth century, constructed during the reign of King Offa of Mercia.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020642.

 Offa's Dyke: section known as Buttington Tump, 100m west of Buttington Lodge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020642.